 Background and Research focus

-Professor Peter Lane is a clinical immunologist in the School of Immunity and Infection whose research focusses on the cellular and molecular mechanisms that modulate the development of CD4 effector and memory T cells.
-A large proportion of this research has been carried out in collaboration with Dr Graham Anderson.
+Professor Peter Lane is a clinical immunologist in the Institute of Immunology and Immunotherapy whose research focusses on the cellular and molecular mechanisms that modulate the development of CD4 effector and memory T cells.
+A large proportion of this research has been carried out in collaboration with Prof Graham Anderson.
 CD4 T-cells play a crucial role regulating both protective but also pathogenic immune responses.
 Peter and his team are interested in understanding the development and function of thymic medullary epithelial cells.
 In particular, their research has revealed a critical role for lymphoid tissue inducer cells (LTIs) in establishing intrathymic medullary microenvironments that regulate central tolerance.
 Importantly, they have also demonstrated that LTIs play a key role in the generation of memory CD4+ T-cells, and are presently studying the function of LTIs in tolerance and immunity.
 Professor Lane’s group has also revealed a key role of TNF receptors, OX40 and CD30, in the survival of memory CD4+ T-cells within the gut lamina propria.
 This study is particularly relevant for the modulation OX40 and CD30 signalling pathways in intestinal inflammatory diseases.
 Currently, his team is focused on investigating the potential of manipulating the TNF receptor pathway in combination with checkpoint blockade to enhance anti-tumour immune responses.
 Indeed, clinical trials performed in the context of melanoma and lung cancer have demonstrated that antibody blockade of inhibitory receptors such as CTLA-4 and PD-1/PD-L1 can unleash potent and therapeutically significant effector responses from tumour infiltrating lymphocytes.
 In this vein, Professor Lane’s research could identify new checkpoint blockade strategies and targets that are both safe, and effective at promoting strong anti-tumour responses.

 CD4 effector and memory T cells; CD4 T cell biology; T cell tolerance and Immunity; intestinal inflammatory disease; lymphoid tissue inducer cells; mouse models; checkpoint blockade; TNF receptor.